Italian Goulash is a simple, budget friendly dinner. Tasty alternative to spaghetti. It’s what my grandma used to make us for easy, weeknight dinner.

 This is seriously one of my most favorite dishes my grandmother would make.
 Over the years, it has just become such a comfort food for me.
-When I don’t feel like going out to eat or dealing with people this is my go to dish.
+This is also my budget friendly go to dish.

-I remember being a kid and coming home into the house to smell that my grandmother was making this.
+I remember being a kid and coming home into the house to smell that my grandmother was making this goulash.
 She after all raised me.
 I would get so excited that we were going to have goulash and garlic bread.

 Do you have a family goulash or maybe a comfort food you like to enjoy?
 I’d love to hear about it or maybe you can share the recipe here with us in the comments.

 - 1lb ground beef

-- 1 white; diced
+- 1 white onion; diced

 - 1 green bell pepper; diced

-- 2 tablespoons olive oil
+- 2 tablespoons garlic; minced

 - ¼ teaspoon salt

 - ¼ teaspoon pepper